openeyes/openeyes.github.io/_pages/oedetail.md

       <div class="card h-100">
         <a class="portfolio-box" href="/img/features/fullsize/r-oescape-lg.jpg"><img class="card-img-top" src="/img/features/fullsize/r-oescape-lg.jpg" alt=""></a>
         <div class="card-body">
           <p class="card-text">The OEscape plots can be linked to the display of imaging or visual field data.
 For example, in medical retina- as the cursor is moved along the visual acuity/ retinal thickness timeline, the OCT scan that matches a selected time point is displayed.
-The OCT scan refresh rates easily matches the speed of the cursor movement to provide both you and your patient a dynamic view of treatment progress.</p>
+The OCT scan refresh rate easily matches the speed of the cursor movement to provide both you and your patient a dynamic view of treatment progress.</p>
         </div>
       </div>
     </div>